kazabooboo/gizra.com/app/_posts/2015-09-01-web-components-and-polymer.md

 ------

 * Demo 2 movies list form a JSON object:
-  displays each movie from the "collection" as fancy teaser.
+  displays each movie from the "collection" as a fancy teaser.

 ------

 * Demo 3 Login form block:
-  Login form that connects to a server and Authenticate the credentials and returns a response accordingly.
+  Login form that sends the credentials to be authenticated by a server that returns a response.

- * Success:
+ * Success response:
    Fetch the user "token" and save it to the browser localStorage.

  ------

- * Failure:
+ * Failure response:
    Display an informative message about the error.